Google Chrome Starts Testing a Built-in Ad Blocker on Windows, Android

 NEXT!

+Of course a web without ads could be made to work.
+First, sites will start rearr...

+To read the rest of this comment, log in or subscribe to "Comments by Damian Yerrick".

-The market at work (Score:3)
+The market at work (Score:4, Interesting)

 Also, by making this feature optional and culling the most obnoxious and egregious ads Google alleviates some of the friction from their users.
 Most slashdotters are probably already using an ad blocker and blocking all ads by default.
 I started using an ad blocker because of auto-playing video ads and other obnoxious time wasters that I kept running into.